-- Presentation – Normally at the beginning of the interview, e.g. 10 to 15 minutes presentation with a further 10–20 minutes question-and-answer session with the interview panel.
+- Presentation – Normally at the beginning of the interview, e.g. a 10-15 minutes presentation with a further 10–20 minutes question-and-answer session with the interview panel.
 You may want to consider making copies of the PowerPoint presentation as handouts for the interviewer(s).

-- Tests/Tasks – these are generally relevant to the role you are applying for e.g. you may be asked to do a keyboard exercise to test your competency on manipulating data using Microsoft Office Excel or Access or, if your role involves finance/calculations, you might have to sit a numerical test.
+- Tests/Tasks – these are generally relevant to the role you are applying for, such as a keyboard exercise to test your competency on manipulating data using Microsoft Office Excel or Access or, if your role involves finance / calculations, you might have to sit a numerical test.

 - Role Plays – often based on the organisation and the type of work you have applied for.
 Common for roles involving sales and customer services where you could be asked to “sell a product” to or “advise a customer” on the products or services available.

 At the end of the interview you will usually be asked: “Are there any questions you would like to ask?”.
 Use this opportunity to show that you have a genuine interest in the role and the organisation and have done some thinking about what you need to know.
 Research the company and have two or three questions prepared, any more could be seen as too many.
 This is your opportunity to impress once again as the interviewer(s) will see that you are thinking carefully about the role.